Hair Matters

 A Selection of Works from The Georgina Jaffee Collection

 Hair Matters is a tightly focused, thematic auction that initiates a critical dialogue on the profound significance of hair in contemporary artistic practice.
-Featuring a cohort of accomplished contemporary artists, primarily those working from the African continent or within the global African diaspora, This selection of works is guided by a singular conceptual mandate: every work turns to hair as a powerful nexus, serving as medium, metaphor, or focal point of exploration.
+Featuring a cohort of accomplished contemporary artists, primarily those working from the African continent or within the global African diaspora, this selection of works is guided by a singular conceptual mandate: every work turns to hair as a powerful nexus, serving as medium, metaphor, or focal point of exploration.

 Hair Matters illuminates the diverse interpretations and artistic vocabularies through which hair shapes identity, memory, and meaning across cultures, nations, and histories.
 Featuring artists such as Leonce Raphael Agbodjélou (Benin), Ifeoma U. Anyaeji (Nigeria), SethembileMsezane (South Africa), and Hank Willis Thomas (United States), the auction examines the aesthetics, politics, and sociology of hair, with particular emphasis on African perspectives and the connective threads that link the continent and its global diasporas.